devfile/registry/CONTRIBUTING.md

 Updating an existing devfile stack is relatively straightforward:

-1) Find the stack under the `stacks/` folder that you wish to update
+1) Find the stack under the `stacks/` folder that you wish to update.
-2) Make the necessary changes to the stack (such as updating image tags, commands, starter projects, etc)
+2) Make the necessary changes to the stack (such as updating image tags, commands, starter projects, etc).
-3) Update the version of stack, following the [semantic versioning format](https://semver.org/)
+3) Update the version of stack, following the [semantic versioning format](https://semver.org/).
 4) Test your changes:

-    - Minimally, testing with odo (`odo create`, `odo push`, etc) is recommended, however if your Devfile is used with other tools, it's recommended to test there as well
+    - Minimally, testing with odo (`odo create`, `odo push`, etc) is recommended, however if your Devfile is used with other tools, it's recommended to test there as well.
-5) Open a pull request against this repository with your changes
+5) Open a pull request against this repository with your changes.

 ## Samples